evkx/evkx.github.io/content/technology/wheels/_index.md

 ### Wheel design

 The wheel's design affects a car's appearance, performance, and aerodynamics.
 Wheel designs include spoke, mesh, star, multi-piece, split-spoke, turbine, and more.
 Each design has advantages and disadvantages, depending on the style and functionality of the car.
 Some designs are more suitable for certain types of vehicles or driving conditions than others.
 For example, spoke wheels are lightweight and allow better airflow and cooling for the brakes, but they are also more fragile and prone to bending or cracking.
 Mesh wheels are strong and durable, but they are also heavier and harder to clean.

-{{< sitefigure thumb="models/porsche/taycan/taycan_gts/main_1_st.jpg" title="Porsche Taycan with split-spoke wheels" >}}
+{{< sitefiguresized thumb="models/porsche/taycan/taycan_gts/main_1_st.jpg" width="3000" height="2000" title="Porsche Taycan with split-spoke wheels" >}}

-{{< sitefigure thumb="models/porsche/taycan/taycan_gts/exterior_4_st.jpg" title="Tesla Model Y with turbin design wheels" >}}
+{{< sitefiguresized thumb="models/tesla/model_y/model_y_long_range/exterior_4_st.jpg" width="1796" height="1054" title="Tesla Model Y with turbin design wheels" >}}

-{{< sitefigure thumb="models/mercedes/eqs/eqs_450plus/main_1_st.jpg" title="Mercedes EQS with 11-spoke design wheels" >}}
+{{< sitefiguresized thumb="models/mercedes/eqs/eqs_450plus/main_1_st.jpg" width="3000" height="1687" title="Mercedes EQS with 11-spoke design wheels" >}}

 ### Wheel size